 I thought I’d run a refresher on how you transfer and how to calculate how many points/miles you’ll receive.

-Velocity brought in changes to its award charts in June 2016, which you can read about here, but haven’t affected any amounts in the original version of this article.
+Velocity brought in changes to its award charts in June 2016, which you can read about here and Krisflyer also announced some award pricing changes effective March 2017.
+All figures in this article have been updated to reflect these changes.

 Why you would transfer points